-- 29 Other topics that will require changes in current practice are:
+- 31 Other topics that will require changes in current practice are:

 - (a) Scope exclusions;

 - (b) Separating components from an insurance contract;

+- (c) Grouping of insurance contracts;

-- (c) Onerous contracts;
+- (d) Onerous contracts;

-- (d) Release of the CSM;
+- (e) Release of the CSM;

-- (e) Contract boundary;
+- (f) Contract boundary;

-- (f) Accounting policy choices;
+- (g) Accounting policy choices;

-- (g) Treatment of an investment component;
+- (h) Treatment of an investment component;

-- (h) Risk mitigation;
+- (i) Risk mitigation;

-- (i) Reinsurance contracts issued and held;
+- (j) Reinsurance contracts issued and held;

-- (j) Sharing of risks;
+- (k) Sharing of risks;

-- (k) Presentation and disclosure;
+- (I) Presentation and disclosure;

-- (I) Transition;
+- (m) Transition;

-- (m) Business combinations; and
+- (n) Business combinations; and

-- (n) Interim reporting.
+- (o) Interim reporting.

-- Scope exclusions
+Scope exclusions

-- 30 Particular contracts are excluded from the scope of IFRS 17.
-Amongst others;

-- (a) Some contracts that meet the definition of an insurance contract limit the compensation for insured events to the amount required to settle the policyholder's obligation created by the contract (for example, loans with death waivers).
-An entity shall make an irrevocable choice to apply either IFRS 17 or IFRS 9 Financial Instruments to each portfolio of such contracts that it issues.

-(b) Credit card contracts that meet the definition of an insurance contract if and only if the entity does not reflect an assessment of the insurance risk associated with an individual customer in setting the price of the contract with that customer.
-However, if, and only if, IFRS 9 requires an entity to separate an insurance coverage component that is embedded in such a contract, the entity shall apply IFRS 17 to that component.
+- 32 Particular contracts are excluded from the scope of IFRS 17.
+Amongst others, - (a) Some contracts that meet the definition of an insurance contract limit the compensation for insured events to the amount required to settle the policyholder's obligation created by the contract (for example, loans with death waivers).
+An entity shall make an irrevocable choice to apply IFRS 17 or IFRS°9 to each portfolio of such contracts that it issues. - (b) credit card contracts that meet the definition of an insurance contract if and only if the entity does not reflect an assessment of the insurance risk associated with an individual customer in setting the price of the contract with that customer.
+If the entity provides the insurance coverage to the customer as part of the contractual terms of such a credit card contract, the entity is required to: - (i) separate that insurance coverage component and apply IFRS 17 to it; and - (ii) apply other applicable IFRS Standards, such as IFRS 9 Financial Instruments, to the other components of the credit card contract.